stephen-cusi/halflife-912/README.md

 [Half-Life Updated](https://github.com/SamVanheer/halflife-updated), [Opposing Force Updated](https://github.com/SamVanheer/halflife-op4-updated) and [Blue Shift Updated](https://github.com/SamVanheer/halflife-bs-updated) are repositories that provide updated versions of the Half-Life SDK, targeted to the 3 Half-Life 1 PC games officially available.

+The 912Tale branch was created by dklt and developed by username7

 Purpose
 ======================